AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/tips-tricks-and-troubleshooting/adfs-logout-url-doesnt-work.md

 content-type: tips-tricks-troubleshooting
 product-area: system-administration
 navigation-topic: tips-tricks-troubleshooting-setup-admin
-title: ADFS logout URL doesn't work
+title: ADFS Logout URL Doesn't Work
 description: The procedure described on this page applies only to organizations that are not yet onboarded to the Adobe Admin Console.
-author: Becky
+author: Becky, Lisa
 feature: System Setup and Administration
 role: Admin
 exl-id: 4d868625-e976-47b4-9e80-f1eca84a2768